Physics Competition

 The State of Iowa Physics Competition is a series of five physics events for high school (Grades 9-12) students.
 The competition stresses creativity and ingenuity as well as an understanding of physics related principles and is intended to stimulate interest in Science, Technology, Engineering, and Mathematics (STEM).
 The competition emphasizes the scientific and engineering practices found in the Next Generation Science Standards (NGSS) and participation in the competition integrated with appropriate instruction can address the Iowa Core.

-Spring 2024 Competition
+Spring 2026 Competition

-The events for the Spring 2024 competition include the following:
+The events for the Spring 2026 competition include the following:

 • Catapult,

-• Mouse trap car,
+• Mousetrap car,

 Student with mousetrap car as part of a physics competition event